There’s a dirty secret about AI-assisted coding: it’s often too helpful.

 - What can I depend on?

 This is cognitive load reduction.
-I don’t need to understand the entire codebase.
-Just my little slice and the contracts it exposes.
+I only need to understand my slice and its contracts.

-AI has no cognitive load to reduce.
+AI has no cognitive load.
 It can hold your entire codebase in context.
-This sounds like a superpower, but it’s actually a liability.
-It means the AI has no natural stopping points, no friction that says “you’re reaching too far.”
+This sounds like a superpower.
+It’s actually a liability; there are no natural stopping points, no friction that says stop.

 The Evaluate, Decide, Act Framework

-Here’s where it gets interesting.
-The instinct to “just add a method” is strong in AI.
-It’s the path of least resistance.
+The instinct to “just add a method” is strong in AI because it’s the path of least resistance.
 Need GetUserWithOrders()?
-Add it to the interface.
-Done.
+Add it.

 interface IUserRepository